recyclarr/recyclarr/wiki/Configuration-Reference.md

     rare cases where you might prefer (or need) to use the ID instead:

     - Sometimes there are custom formats in the guide with the same name, such as "DoVi".
-In this case, Trash Updater will issue you a warning instructing you to use the Trash ID instead of the name to resolve the ambiguity.
+In this case, Recyclarr will issue you a warning instructing you to use the Trash ID instead of the name to resolve the ambiguity.
     - Trash IDs never change.
 Custom format names can change.
-Trash Updater keeps an internal cache of every custom format its seen to reduce the need for your config names to be updated.
+Recyclarr keeps an internal cache of every custom format its seen to reduce the need for your config names to be updated.
 But it's not 100% fool proof.
 Using the ID could mean less config maintenance for you in the long run at the expense of readability.

     Most of the rules and semantics are identical to the `names` property, which is documented above.
 Just apply that logic to the ID instead of the name.